GPJAlameda/devart-template/project_summary.md

 Following the list of files that make part of the project and a short description:

 - index_14.html.
-Main page where I draw the animated logo.
+It is the main page where I draw the animated logo.
 - stylesheet.css.
-Here I define the style and use it to position the components.
+Here I define the style and I use it to position the components.
 - jquery-1.5.min.js.
-Helps to easily pick up and manipulate the components inside the web page.
+It helps to easily pick up and manipulate the components inside the web page.
 - wirelib_0.3.js.
-Is the library that contains the functionality to draw wires and animate it.
+It is the library that contains the functionality to draw wires and animate it.
 - mar15.js.
-Is where define the wire frames for the page and how they are going to move.
+It is where I define the wire frames for the page and how they are going to move.
 - shapelib_0.1.js.
-Is the library that contains the functionality to heart shapes and animate it.
+It is the library that contains the functionality to heart shapes and animate it.
 - mar18.js.
-Is where define the heart shape animations.
+It is where I define the heart shape animations.

 ## Links to External Libraries and Resources